linaslabs/R2R-SESSION-3-4/README.md

 # React Course - Wordle Web Application

-Updated and filled in from [stack blitz project](https://stackblitz.com/~/github.com/Astral-Lab/R2R-SESSION-3-4?file=src/main.jsx)
+Forked, updated and filled in from React Session 3-4 repo